GESMN offers computer skills, resources and VR tools to improve digital literacy

 Computer Skills Tutoring Available

-GESMN has partnered with Literacy Minnesota to provide onsite one-to-one computer skills tutoring for both GESMN program participants and the public alike.
+GESMN works with Literacy Minnesota to connect people to computer skills tutoring classes.
 Tutoring is offered through the nationally-recognized Northstar Digital Literacy platform to provide essential computer, software and technology skills used in work and daily life.
+For information about tutoring locations, dates and times, contact Literacy MN at email@literacymn.org or 651-645-2277.

 Virtual Reality Tools for Training

 “Immersive learning experiences transform the classroom and allow students to practice soft skills and gain exposure in safe and controlled spaces,” explained Julie, GESMN workforce development director.
-“This can be especially powerful for youth with disabilities and other barriers.
+“This can be especially powerful for youth with disabilities and other challenges.
 We see students’ confidence increase when they use the headsets.”

 GESMN’s automotive training uses VR programming. “[It] gave me the confidence to walk into a shop and not worry about lifting cars or doing tire or oil changes because I’ve done it before,” said Jordan who graduated from GESMN’s automotive program and is now attending Saint Paul College for additional certifications.